 This brand is not known as other classic boxing brands like Everlast however, did you know that it is the official gear provider of USA boxing?

 I have been a boxing instructor for quite some time and also have selected brands to be suppliers for martial arts gyms.
 Generally, there always have been certain specifications and quality control for any boxing gear.
 So I am guessing the association even has more strict rules for boxing equipment.
 After all, the boxers are getting ready for world boxing championships.

 IMF padding can be the reason why you may prefer this pair.
-It is injected and is molded that provides a natural fit for fists.
+It is injected and is molded which provides a natural fit for fists.
 This also distributes the shock evenly and minimizes the shock in a very short amount of time.
-The attached thumb’s position is at the right place and does not bother you while punching, closing your hands and considering the price; the leather quality is not bad at all.
+The attached thumb’s position is at the right place and does not bother you while punching, or closing your hands, and considering the price; the leather quality is not bad at all.